tcemmene/python-dev-container/readme.md

 	![Update Requirements](/docs/imgs/update_requirements.png)

-4. The updated packages are now listed in `requirements.txt` and will be installed when recreating the container.
+4. The updated packages are now listed in `requirements.txt` and will be installed when recreating the container (because this install layer is not cached in `Dockerfile`).

 	Hint if using git:
 	- Keep this file in the repo (do NOT list it in `.gitignore`) so that other users have the newest packages listed.